Inside T&H: Renewals

-We try to be as proactive with renewals as possible.
+- You and the Tenant agree to renew the lease -We try to be as proactive with renewals as possible.
 Our Leasing Manager will provide a new Comparative Market Analysis (CMA) of the home well in advance of the renewal.

 This new rate is sent to our Clients, via a Conversation at the Owner Portal, and we provide 7 days for a response.